 Children gleefully play in the West Hill Dam mud pit.
-Some children chose to use the mud slide while other chose to smear each other in mud.
+Some children chose to use the mud slide while others chose to smear each other in mud.
 One parent became a willing mud canvass for her son.

-West Hill Dam celebrates International Mud Day
+Gleefully West Hill Dam gets down and dirty celebrating 'International Mud Day'

-Story and photos by Jess Levensen Public Affairs Office
+Story and photos by Jess Levenson Public Affairs Office